opawg/user-agents/README.md

 difficult to _know_ whether an Android app is running on a phone or a tablet.
 We can _assume_ that since Android tablets are rarer, almost all requests will be via Android phones, but we can't _know_ that.

+## Parsing order

+Right now, there isn't a great deal of thought put into the order... it's sort-of alphabetical depending on circumstance.
+It might be worth ordering based on the accuracy of each set of regexes.

 ## Future plans

 To stop the list becoming unwieldy, I'll probably separate out the apps into separate files, that are then